timescale/docs/timescale-forge/vpc-peering-aws/create.md

 This process is asynchronous, and results in a peering connection sent to your AWS account for you to accept.
 This is an important safety mechanism — never accept a peering connection from an unknown account.
-All Timescale Forge peering connections are sent from the AWS account `142548018081`.

 Navigate to the AWS console's
 [Peering Connections](https://console.aws.amazon.com/vpc/home#PeeringConnections:)